DRAGONTOS/Website/content/posts/debian-server-install/index.md

 And then reconnect with the SSH session.

 #### Installing Required Packages
-We will now install all the required packages for this server installation:
+You will now install all the required packages for this server installation:
 ```bash
 sudo apt install cargo zram-tools fuse-overlayfs slirp4netns neovim git curl zsh neofetch make cmake rustc btop uidmap dbus-user-session -y
 ```